dvaerum/zfs_maintainer/README.md

 Set the password for the root user to something different then the *admin_pass* (or *admin_pass_hash*)
 - **root_pass_hash**
 same as **admin_pass_hash** just for the root
+- **zfs_package**
+Use this variable if you want to specify the package providing ZFS

 # How does it work?